 3. III trimester ultrasound is done only when necessary (preganancy complications, need to monitore fetal growth, multiple pregnancy etc).

-You can schedule additional 2D or 3D ultrasound screening(s), but this is not compensated and you have to pay for it.
+You can schedule additional 2D or 3D ultrasound screening(s), but this is not covered by health insurance and you have to pay for it.
 If you want the pictures to be recorded on CD you will be charged extra.
-You should inform the doctor about your wish of recording before the screening begins.
+You should inform the doctor if so before the screening begins.
 Best time for the 3D ultrasound is between 24 and 28 weeks of pregnancy but even then it’s not always possible to get good pictures (due to baby’s position, for example).
 It is not allowed to take pictures or tape video during the ultrasound screening and it is not possible to get pictures printed on paper.
-You can schedule an extra appointment by calling the Clinic’s registry phone 731 9100.
+You can schedule an extra appointment by calling the reception phone 731 9100.

-Family education classes (mostly in estonian, some in russian) take place at the Women’s Clinic.
-There are classes about delivery, breastfeeding, how to take care of the newborn etc. It is also possible join the guided tour (mostly in estonian, some in russian) which introduces the Women’s Clinic and gives you information about the stay in the Clinic during the childbirth and postpartum period.
-Information PEREKOOL and registration Perekooli loengute ajakava.
+Family education classes (mostly in Estonian, some in English and Russian) take place online.
+There are classes about delivery, breastfeeding, how to take care of the newborn etc. Information PEREKOOL and registration Perekooli loengute ajakava.
 Registreerimine.

 Medical emergency.
 In case of pregnancy related medical emergency you have to come to the Women’s Clinic reception from Monday to Friday 8:00-18:30.
 Please tell the administrator about your problem/condition and she will schedule an emergency appointment for you the same day.
-If you happen to have an emergency situation during the evening hours after 18:30/night time/weekend you have to go to the Emergency Room.
-You find the entrance at the corner of G2 building facing Riia Str. („Erakorralise meditsiini osakond“) Please note, that this is the same entrance you need to use when coming in labour.
+If you happen to have an emergency situation during the evening hours after 18:30/night time/weekend you have to go to the Accident and Emergency Department (EMO).
+You find the entrance at Puusepa street, L. Puusepa 8, M-korpus, I floor. („Erakorralise meditsiini osakond“)

 If your condition is extremely serious please call an ambulance – call 112.